Ashok Nagar, Chennai

 To promote this suburban locality, the Tamil Nadu Housing Board constructed flats during the 1970s for middle-income group, covering an area of 7 sq km including the neighbourhood of K. K. Nagar.
 The next major infrastructure was shopping complex constructed near Pillar in 1974.
-Banks, Ration shop, Grocery stores, urban development office were started functioning here.
+Banks, Ration shop, grocery stores, urban development office started functioning here.
 Followed by it was inauguration of Anna Community hall and sports club.
 In the early 1980s, Udhayam Theatre complex and ESI hospital emerged.
 Later more government schools and additional facilities were added.

 Location

 Ashok Nagar is located west of Mambalam (T. Nagar), Chennai, Tamil Nadu, India.

 It is surrounded by KK Nagar on the West, Vadapalani on the North, Kodambakkam on the North East and Saidapet on the South.

 Business establishments

 Ashok Nagar has several finance establishments had set up their operations.

 Transportation

 There is an intra-city connectivity from Ashok Nagar.
 Government city buses and share autos commutes to North, Mid and South Chennai.

+Ashok Nagar Metro station is another key hub for Chennai Metro Green line.
+It connects Airport, Egmore railway station and Central railway station.

-There is a Metro station, opposite Udayam.
-It is the tallest metro station in Chennai and has been planned with 4 floors of shopping area.
-The area is one of the well-planned localities in Chennai, with broad roads and road-numbering system.
+Ashok Nagar is one of the well-planned localities in Chennai, with broad roads and road-numbering system.